naggie/sd01/README.md

      (host,port) pairs.
   4. Invalid sd01 messages are handled as errors (although these errors should not crash the program, they may be logged)
-  5. Valid sd01 messages from a different service_class are ignored
+  5. Valid sd01 messages from a different service_name are ignored
   5. Debug logging